dijeesh/dijeesh.github.io-bak/about.md

 # More Information
 In love with nature, travel, photography, and football.
-When not playing with my usual DevOps and Sysadmin works at Network Redux I spend my time watching travel vlogs, playing football / badminton, taking photos etc..
+When not playing with my usual SysAdmin and DevOps works at Network Redux or learning new skills, I spend my time watching travel vlogs, playing football/badminton, taking photos etc..

 # Recent work history